Gossan Resources (CVE:GSS) Trading Up 50% – Should You Buy?

-Gossan Resources Limited (CVE:GSS – Get Free Report)’s stock price was up 50% on Thursday .
+Shares of Gossan Resources Limited (CVE:GSS – Get Free Report) rose 50% during trading on Thursday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 151,000 shares traded hands during trading, an increase of 164% from the average daily volume of 57,299 shares.
+Approximately 151,000 shares were traded during mid-day trading, an increase of 164% from the average daily volume of 57,299 shares.
 The stock had previously closed at C$0.02.

 About Gossan Resources